-THE COBALT ARCHITECTURE
+THE ONYX ARCHITECTURE

-The Cobalt® Architecture features one or two Xilinx Virtex-6 FPGAs.
-All of the board's data and control paths are accessible by the FPGA, enabling factory-installed functions including data multiplexing, channel selection, data packing, gating, triggering and memory control.
-The Cobalt Architecture organizes the FPGA as a container for data processing applications where each function exists as an intellectual property (IP) module.
+Based on the proven design of the Mercury Cobalt family, Onyx raises the processing performance with the new flagship family of Virtex-7 FPGAs from Xilinx.
+As the central feature of the board architecture, the FPGA has access to all data and control paths, enabling factory-installed functions including data multiplexing, channel selection, data packing, gating, triggering and memory control.
+The Onyx Architecture organizes the FPGA as a container for data processing applications where each function exists as an intellectual property (IP) module.

-Each member of the Cobalt family is delivered with factory-installed applications ideally matched to the board's analog interfaces.
-The factory-installed functions of these models include four or eight A/D acquisition IP modules.
-Each of the acquisition IP modules contains a powerful, programmable DDC IP core.
-IP modules for either DDR3 or QDRII+ memories, controllers for all data clocking and synchronization functions, test signal generators, programmable beamforming IP cores, an Aurora gigabit serial interface, and a PCIe interface complete the factory- installed functions and enable these models to operate as complete turnkey solutions without the need to develop any FPGA IP.
+Each member of the Onyx family is delivered with factory-installed applications ideally matched to the board's analog interfaces.
+The 71761 factory-installed functions include four A/D acquisition IP modules for simplifying data capture and data transfer.

+Each of the four acquisition IP modules contains a powerful, programmable DDC IP core.
+IP modules for DDR3 SDRAM memories, a controller for all data clocking and synchronization functions, a test signal generator, a programmable beamforming IP core, an Aurora gigabit serial interface, and a PCIe interface complete the factory-installed functions and enable the 71761 to operate as a complete turnkey solution without the need to develop any FPGA IP.